-Although we might have the bones of a chart made before a minilesson, we do most of the writing on it in front of the students and refer to it throughout the minilesson.
+Although we might make the bones of a chart before a minilesson, we do most of the writing on it in front of the students and refer to it throughout the minilesson.
 Similarly, our charts grow and change across a unit.
 The chart below, for example, would likely be introduced with the title (in orange) and the two columns (in blue) already on it.
 Then, across the days and weeks of the unit, we add the bullet points to the chart, usually pausing during the teaching point of the minilesson.

-These are the yellow notebook pages and the white computer printed pages on which we highlighted the parts focused on.
+These are the yellow notebook pages and the white computer-printed pages on which we highlighted the parts focused on.

 We will also sometimes have the students actually write things on the chart during the minilesson, which is maybe co-authoring in a truer sense, as they did with the green column in the chart below.

-Although we’ve definitely thought through the language we’ll use and how the chart might end up looking at the end (charts are one thing we plan when planning a unit of study), we believe that creating the charts in front of the students is essential if we’re going to expect them to know what’s on the charts and, even more important, use the charts independently.
+Although we’ve definitely thought through the language we’ll use and how the chart might end up looking at the end (charts are one thing we plan when preparing a unit of study), we believe that creating the charts in front of the students is essential if we’re going to expect them to know what’s on the charts and, even more important, use the charts independently.